Skip to content

 STAGE 9: Forward Pass Through Attention Module - Do reshapings Diagram Diagram: Forward Pass Through Attention Module - Do reshapings.
 For the complete diagram, click here.

-The resulting three tensors are with same shape of {32, 4096}.
-In our case, we implement "multi-head attention" with 32 attention heads (according to modelArgs.N_Heads = 32).
 Our resulting tensors have the values of each attention head combined into the dimension with size of 4096.
 Our modelArgs.HeadDim = 128, so the dimension of each attention head is 128.

-Now, we need to reshape our tensors to differentiate each attention head.
-The tensors with shape of {32, 4096} will be in shape of {32, 32, 128}.
-The first 32 stands for sequence length, the second 32 stands for "attention head count" modelArgs.N_Heads, the 128 stands for "attention head dimension" modelArgs.HeadDim.
+• On xq tensor with shape of {22, 4096} will be in shape of {22, 32, 128}.
+The first 22 stands for sequence length, the second 32 stands for "attention head count" modelArgs.N_Heads, the 128 stands for "attention head dimension" modelArgs.HeadDim,

 from src/model/llamatransformer.go